momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 2 outcomes can occur:
 Outcome 1: The player does not immediately Prestrafe.
 Friction slows “normal speed” from 285 to 250.
 Prestrafe rule slows “Prestrafe boost” from +15 to +0.
 The player has a final speed of 250 right after landing, which gives the appearance of vanilla physics.
 Outcome 2: the player immediately Prestrafes upon landing.
 Friction slows “normal speed” from 285 to 250.
 Prestrafe rule does not activate and the +15 speed is kept.
 The player has a final speed of 265 right after landing and will continue to climb from there as the player Prestrafes.
 The player performed a Prekeep!

-### 66 unit Crouch Jumps (KZT only)
-In KZT, crouching right before a jump and right after are not equal.
-Starting a crouch one tick or more before the jump gives more height 66 units vs 64.84 units.
-The trade-off is that the player loses speed as they transition into a crouch.
-The longer the player holds crouch the more speed is lost.
-These are best used when height is a priority over distance, since with imperfect execution more slow-down will occur than necessary, shortening the length of the jump.